 Inside: Spring is the perfect time for growing a vegetable garden with your kids and summer is the best time for reaping the benefits of that garden.
 Here is a healthy summer salad created by our whole family from the many veggies we grow in our garden each year.
 These six simple ingredients are packed with vitamins, minerals, and nutrients that will build your body, help you lose weight and give you glowing skin.
 (Note: the “Teaching Tips for Parents” is a section in magenta that gives you ideas on different ways you can use this blog to teach your children.
 This blog teaches why veggies are important for health.
 Want to raise brighter children?
 Use these tips!)

 When was the last time you planted a vegetable garden with your kids?
 What did you grow?
+I recently posted a blog on gardening with kids and it’s filled with lots of great information on planting a veggie garden with your kids.
+You can access the blog here.

 When our kids were growing up, we planted a vegetable garden every year.
 They helped by choosing the veggies; planting the seeds; weeding and watering; picking the produce and eating the end result.